Water supply and sanitation in Palestine: Effects of the Gaza war

+In July 2025, Gaza was facing a severe water crisis, worsened by bombings and fuel shortages that have crippled infrastructure.
+According to a recent report by the UN humanitarian agency OCHA, Gaza’s ongoing lack of clean water—after 21 months of war and four months of blockade—was already having severe consequences for public health.
+Many residents must walk long distances in extreme heat to collect a few liters of drinking water, enduring constant thirst amid the destruction.
+Pregnant women often lived in overcrowded shelters with little access to clean water or medical care, leaving high-risk pregnancies undetected.
+Journalists reported widespread illness and exhaustion due to hunger and dehydration.
+Oxfam warned of a sharp rise in waterborne diseases and a looming humanitarian disaster if urgent action was not taken.

 Wastewater treatment

 About 90% of the Palestinians in the Territories had access to improved sanitation in 2008.
 Cesspits were used by 39% of households, while access to the sewer network increased to 55% in 2011, up from 39% in 1999.

-In the Gaza strip, from the 110,000 m³ of wastewater per day which is produced in the Gaza Strip, 68,000 m³ was treated, according to a study from 2001.
+In the Gaza strip, from the 110,000 m3 of wastewater per day which is produced in the Gaza Strip, 68,000 m3 was treated, according to a study from 2001.
 20% of the treated wastewater was reused.
 The World Bank reported in 2009 that the three existing wastewater treatment plants work discontinuously.
 Damaged sewage infrastructure can often not be repaired due to the ongoing Israeli blockade.
 It leads to delays in repairs and a lack of electricity and fuel which would be necessary to operate the wastewater treatment facilities.
 The United Nations estimate that per day 50,000 to 80,000 cubic meters of untreated and partially treated wastewater are discharged into the Mediterranean Sea since January 2008, threatening the environment in the region.

-In the West Bank, only 13,000 out of 85,000 m³ of wastewater were treated in five municipal wastewater treatment plants in Hebron, Jenin, Ramallah, Tulkarem and Al-Bireh.
+In the West Bank, only 13,000 out of 85,000 m3 of wastewater were treated in five municipal wastewater treatment plants in Hebron, Jenin, Ramallah, Tulkarem and Al-Bireh.
 The Al Bireh plant was constructed in 2000 with funding by the German aid agency KfW.
 According to the World Bank report, the other four plants perform poorly concerning efficiency and quality.